 Prayer is the cornerstone of our life together at St Ninian’s.

-We join for Morning Prayer on Tuesday and Thursday at 9:15am and you are welcome to join us.
-We meet using Zoom to pray for our community, our world and each other, to share our thoughts and insights and to join in worship.
+We join for Morning Prayer on Thursday at 9:30am and you are welcome to join us.
+We meet in St Ninian’s on Thursdays to pray for our community, our world and each other, to share our thoughts and insights and to join in worship.
 For details of how to join email our minister Stewart.

 For many of us a routine of daily prayer might be a long held ritual.
 For others it may be a distant memory of prayers at bedtime.
 In most Christian traditions the ritual of prayers throughout the day is a valued and rich source of comfort and strength.